gnss-sdr/geniuss-place/_quick-start/04-my-first-position-fix.md

 ## Step 1: Verify that GNSS-SDR is installed

-This guide assumes that GNSS-SDR and its software dependencies are already installed on you system.
+This guide assumes that GNSS-SDR and its software dependencies are already installed on your system.
 In order to check whether it is correctly installed, open a terminal and type:

 ```bash
 $ gnss-sdr --version